Briscky/From-Nand-to-Tetris/README.md

 # From-Nand-to-Tetris
 >From Nand to Tetris 学习整理

-这里是Briscky From Nand to Tetris 前六章prj的集合
+Here are Briscky's collection of projects in the first six chapters of From Nand to Tetris.